RSC outreach grant to support Oxford Chemistry showcase at community events

 The Department of Chemistry has been awarded a grant from the Royal Society of Chemistry’s Outreach Fund to help attract a new generation of young people to study chemistry and continue a successful Science Together pilot collaboration.

 The new funding will support a collaboration with the Oxfordshire Play Association (OPA), to bring Oxford’s ‘Creative Chemistry Tent’ to community events across Oxfordshire in 2023.

 The tent will offer Chemistry-inspired play opportunities for families visiting OPA community days, as well as information about a new Chemistry at Home resource developed by the Department of Chemistry.
 Scientists from the Department will also be involved in showcasing some of Oxford’s latest Chemistry research.

 The Department of Chemistry’s Educational Outreach Officer, Saskia O’Sullivan, first teamed up with the OPA last year as part of the University’s Science Together programme.

-Saskia facilitated a project involving OPA and researchers from the University of Oxford and Oxford Brookes University, which culminated in a report and supporting infographic, aimed at regional and national policymakers, on the importance of play for children in Oxfordshire.
+Saskia facilitated a project involving OPA and researchers from the University of Oxford and Oxford Brookes University, which culminated in a report, 'Why play is important in Oxfordshire', and supporting infographic, aimed at regional and national policymakers, on the importance of play for children in Oxfordshire.

 Commenting on the grant, Chemistry’s Head of Department, Professor Mark Brouard, said: ‘I am delighted that this wonderful initiative has received funding from the Royal Society of Chemistry, enabling the Department to bring the amazing work of our researchers out into the community.
 It is especially exciting that this project will work with so many young people in Oxfordshire, who represent future researchers in our highly creative discipline.’